-In modern astronomy, the Waxing Crescent Moon starts as the Moon becomes visible again after the New Moon conjunction, when the Sun and Earth were on opposite sides of the Moon, making it impossible to see the Moon from Earth.
+The Waxing Crescent Moon starts as the Moon becomes visible again after the New Moon conjunction, when the Sun and Earth are on opposite sides of the Moon, making it impossible to see the Moon from Earth.
 During this phase, the lit-up part of the Moon increases from 0.1% to 49.9%.

-Waxing means that it is growing, while crescent refers to the curved shape similar to a banana or a boat.
+Waxing means that it is growing, while crescent refers to the curved sickle shape.

 Traditionally, the thinnest sliver of the Waxing Crescent Moon is considered the New Moon.
-This traditional definition of New Moon is still in use in some cultures, defining the beginning of the months in the Islamic calendar.
+This traditional definition of the New Moon is still in use in some cultures, defining the month's beginning in the Islamic calendar.

-The Moon does not radiate its own light, but the Moon's surface reflects the Sun’s rays.
-Half of the Moon’s surface is always illuminated by direct sunlight, except during lunar eclipses when Earth casts its shadow on the Moon.
+The Moon's surface reflects the Sun’s rays, and half of it is always illuminated by sunlight.
 Just how much of that light we can see from Earth varies every day, and we refer to this as a Moon phase.

-Although only a small part of the Moon is directly illuminated by the Sun at the start of the Waxing Crescent Moon, the rest of the Moon is sometimes also faintly visible.
-This is because Earth also reflects sunlight as a dull glow onto the Moon.
+Although only a small part of the Moon is directly illuminated by the Sun at the start of the Waxing Crescent Moon phase, the rest of the Moon is sometimes also faintly visible.
+The reason is that Earth reflects sunlight as a faint glow onto the Moon.
 This phenomenon is called earthshine or the Da Vinci glow, and it is most noticeable in April and May.

-In Western culture, we divide the lunar month into 4 primary and 4 intermediate Moon phases.
+In western culture, we divide the lunar month into four primary and four intermediate Moon phases.

 The Moon phases start with the invisible New Moon, while the first visible phase is the thin sliver of a Waxing Crescent Moon.
 Around a week later, half of the Moon’s surface is illuminated while the other half is in darkness at First Quarter Moon.

-The illuminated part then gradually shrinks into a Waning Gibbous Moon, and when it reaches Third Quarter, the opposite half from the First Quarter is illuminated.
+The illuminated part then gradually shrinks into a Waning Gibbous Moon, and when it reaches the Third Quarter, the opposite half from the First Quarter is illuminated.
 From there, it fades into a Waning Crescent Moon.
-Finally, the Moon disappears completely from view into another New Moon phase, only to reemerge and repeat this cycle over and over.
+Finally, the Moon disappears entirely from view into another New Moon phase, only to reemerge and repeat this cycle.

 The line–or curve–dividing the illuminated and dark parts of the Moon is called the terminator.
 The terminator of a Waxing Crescent Moon can be on the right side, the left, the top, or the bottom.